A reminder of some definitions

 - Sound Argument: a valid argument with true

-- Symbolic Term: either a variable or a
+- Symbolic Term: either a name, variable, indefinite

-constant/name.
-A constant or a name is used to "pick out" or
+term, or arbitrary term.
+A constant or a name is used to

 - Tautology: a sentence that must be true.